twitchplayskh/Lifeline-Twitch-Voice-Controller/README.md

 3. Plays the **audio file** for that command — or **synthesises it via TTS** if no file exists — through a **virtual audio cable routed as a microphone**
 4. **Releases Circle** after the audio finishes

-Rio hears the command as if it came from a real microphone.
+Operator hears the command as if it came from a real microphone.

 ---